swissmanu/mse-paper-rxjs-debugger/content/paper.md

 1. *Operator log points* are a novel utility for debugging RxJS programs.
 They make manual print statements obsolete by providing specialized log points for RxJS applications.\vspace{1mm}

-2. *RxJS Debugging for Visual Studio Code* is an extension for Microsoft Visual Studio Code^[[https://code.visualstudio.com](https://code.visualstudio.com)] (vscode) providing operator log points ready-to-hand.
-Software engineers can debug RxJS programs without learning new UX patterns or additional setup effort.
+2. **Using *RxJS Debugging for Visual Studio Code*, an extension for Microsoft Visual Studio Code^[[https://code.visualstudio.com](https://code.visualstudio.com)] (vscode), we provide a proof by existence for the feasibility of a ready-to-hand RxJS debugging utility.
+Software engineers can debug RxJS programs without learning new UX patterns or additional setup effort.**

 \vspace{3mm}